 The main problem with the fake pair is that the dots appear to be too big, while the dots on the legit pair are smaller.

 We’d like to mention that this spot mainly applies to unworn Nike Sacai Waffle shoes, or at least for the pairs that have been worn a little bit, just so the sole won’t be too damaged.

-The problem with the fake Sacai Waffle box label is that the fake text that indicates the size is too small and thinner than on the legit box label.
+The fake text indicates the size is too small and thinner than on the legit box label.

-The eleven fake vs real Sacai Waffle steps outlined above are well detailed and it will be time demanding to perform each authentication step when you need to confirm the originality of your Sacai Waffles.
+The 13 fake vs real Sacai Waffle steps outlined above are well-detailed and it will be time demanding to perform each authentication step when you need to confirm the originality of your Sacai Waffles.

 If you need help with the authentication of your Nike Sacai Waffle, we’ve got you covered.
 All you have to do is send us good-quality pictures of your Nike Sacai Waffle and we will get back to you with the results within 24 to 48 hours.
 The results will also come with a report on why we believe your sneakers are fake or authentic.

 That brings us to the end of our real vs fake Nike Sacai Waffle guide.
 We will continue to update this article as better and newer comparisons are put out.

 Want to avoid scams for your next sneaker, watch, designer item or bag?
 Enter your email address and we'll send the FREE guide over.

 About the Author